Institute Staff

 Heather Stone

-Heather Stone is responsible for the daily management and processing of state financial transactions as well as managing personnel functions for the institute’s full-time, part-time, and temporary staff.
-She also serves as the institute’s facilities coordinator.
-Heather holds an associate degree in business administration from Hudson Valley Community College.
+Heather Stone is responsible for the daily management and processing of state financial transactions as well as managing personnel functions for the Institute’s full-time, part-time, and temporary staff.
+She also serves as the Institute’s facilities coordinator.
+Heather holds a bachelor’s degree in business administration from Empire State University.

 [email protected]